Terminal Agents Suffice for Enterprise Automation: Analysis and Discussion

 On \textbf{ERPNext}, skills are more numerous but smaller (25 files averaging 1.8\,KB), each focused on a single entity type.
 While the API structure is uniform, skills record subtle schema inconsistencies and side effects that can lead to silent failures, such as fields like \texttt{so\_required=1} having inverted semantics (allowing invoices \emph{without} sales orders).

 On \textbf{GitLab}, only two skill files are created, both capturing non-obvious API conventions: the undocumented template name \texttt{plainhtml} for project creation and the access level mapping for member invitations.
-This scarcity suggests stronger parametric knowledge of the platform, as most tasks succeed without requiring new skills.
+This scarcity suggests stronger parametric knowledge of the platform, as most tasks succeed without new skills.

-A recurring pattern across platforms is the documentation of \textbf{shell quoting issues} with \texttt{eval curl} and JSON payloads.
-Skills consistently warn against inline JSON and recommend using temporary files or scripts instead.
-This infrastructure-level lesson illustrates how skills capture knowledge that generalizes beyond individual tasks.
-An example of how agents can leverage skills to recall previously discovered solutions can be found in Appendix~\ref{sec:skills-case-study} shows an agent leveraging skills to recall a previously discovered solution.
+A recurring pattern across platforms is the documentation of \textbf{shell quoting issues} with \texttt{eval curl} and JSON payloads: skills consistently warn against inline JSON and recommend temporary files or scripts instead, an infrastructure-level lesson that generalizes beyond individual tasks.
+Appendix~\ref{sec:skills-case-study} shows an agent leveraging skills to recall a previously discovered solution.